docksal/docksal/docs/content/core/overview.md

 ### SSH Agent

 The [docksal-ssh-agent](https://github.com/docksal/service-ssh-agent) service stores SSH keys and makes them available to other projects and containers.
+It can also function as a proxy for your local SSH agent.

-SSH agent can handle passphrase protected ssh keys, so you don't have to enter the passphrase every time the key is used.
-The passphrase is entered one only time, when the key is loaded into the agent.
+SSH agent can handle passphrase protected SSH keys, so you don't have to enter the passphrase every time the key is used.
+The passphrase is entered only one time, when the key is loaded into the agent.

 See [Using ssh-agent service](/core/system-ssh-agent/) for more information.

 ### DNS